 It didn’t take long for the homesickness to turn into excitement.
 Excitement for not just planning a whole week vacation but also for getting to show off Thailand.
-Even more excited to share a piece of my heart to my good friend, who has been ever so supportive in all of my crazy, Mapless Adventures!!
+Even more excited to share a piece of my heart to my good friend, who has been ever so supportive of my crazy, Mapless Adventures!!

 One thing Chris told me was that he wanted to see elephants.
 He also mentioned for me to go ahead a plan the trip.
 It was quite a big responsibility and I needed a little help from him.
 I needed him to decide on beaches or mountains.
 This helped us determine the entry and exit point, which ended up being Bangkok regardless.

 He mentioned he hasn’t really done a “beach” vacation.
 So, after endless amounts of research, I decided on Patong, a neighborhood on Phuket Island.

 Patong does has a reputation for party and nightlife, but I chose this location simply because of the placement on the island.
 It was very central and not too far from anything!
 Once the city/location was selected the rest of the planning was pretty easy!

 I felt like a kid at a candy store, waiting for his arrival in Bangkok!
 And practically bursted into tears when I saw him walk out of the arrival area.
 I kind of felt bad for him as he was dressed for cold weather, and Thailand was anything but cold.

 He arrived in the late evening, so we didn’t do much that first night and our flight to Phuket was early the next morning.
 We mostly just talked and looked at pictures from his Nepal adventure and I loved every minute of it!